ppetrovtv/pine_script_docs/source/Non-Standard_Chart_Types_Data.rst

 ------------------------

 Point and Figure (PnF) chart type only plots price movements, without taking time into consideration.
-A column of X’s is plotted as the price rises — and O’s as the price drops.
+A column of X's is plotted as the price rises — and O's as the price drops.

 Please note that you cannot plot PnF X's and O's from Pine script exactly as they look.
 You can just get a series of numbers that are